-- Designing and coordinating extracurricular training and professional development programming for students, such as organizing the Lab’s annual case competition, career/skills development workshops, and other student-focused events
+- Designing and coordinating extracurricular training and professional development programming for students, such as organizing the Lab’s annual case competition, mentorship program, career/skills development workshops, and other student-focused events

 - Assisting with partnerships projects, such as collaborative research reports and civic education initiatives

-- Promoting the Lab’s work through public outreach and communication activities (e.g, blog posts, social media presence, etc.)
+- Promoting the Lab’s work through public and professional outreach

 Fellows will receive mentorship in key employability skills relevant to urban policy across different sectors, build relationships with Munk alumni in the field, and gain access to professional development workshops and networking opportunities via Lab partners.

-In addition, fellows may have the opportunity to contribute to a real-world urban policy project over the course of the academic year, working closely with experienced practitioners at one of the Lab’s partner organizations.
-Past partners have included Evergreen Canada, the Pembina Institute, and the City of Toronto.
-Due to COVID-related work disruptions, the exact nature of this year’s partnerships is still being finalized.
+In addition, fellows will have the opportunity to contribute to a real-world urban policy project over the course of the academic year, working closely with experienced practitioners at one of the Lab’s partner organizations.
+Past partners have included Evergreen Canada, the Pembina Institute, the Toronto Region Board of Trade, and the City of Toronto.

-Interested students must submit (1) a current CV highlighting relevant skills and qualifications and (2) a short (max. one page) cover letter explaining their interest in urban policy, career ambitions related to cities, and most importantly, what they hope to contribute to the Lab in terms of programming and projects.
-Consult the Urban Policy Lab’s website for details on past and ongoing projects and events.
+Interested students must submit (1) a current CV highlighting relevant skills and qualifications and (2) a short (max. one page) cover letter demonstrating their interest in urban policy, career ambitions related to cities, and most importantly, what they hope to contribute to the Lab in terms of programming and projects.
+Consult the Urban Policy Lab’s website and social media channels for details on past and ongoing projects and events.

 Frequently Asked Questions